 The short answer is no as this is not a zoo.
 Please understand that we are offering you a chance to see wild animals that live freely in the real world and that is the beauty of this experience.
 We will always use every bit of experience we have to find them for you but no one on earth has control over mother nature.
 While the whales do present themselves for us to see on the majority of our tours there will be trips that they do not.
 Unfortunately our expenses are higher when we do not find whales as we search more, so we do not offer refunds or credits for future trips when we do not find whales.
 We appreciate your understanding as we are not in control of the weather or the animals.

 We will observe the animals from a safe and respectful distance.
-NOAA rules now stipulate that the safe distance for us to approach whales is 100 yards, Sea Lions and Dolphins is 50 yards.
+We comply with the NOAA guidelines for safe observance of the animals.
 At these distances we will be able to see the animals clearly and more importantly the animals will be safe and able to go about their day undisturbed by us.
 On occasion the whales will become curious and swim right up next to the boat!

 There is no toilet on the boat.
 Please use one of the public toilets in the port area before boarding.
 The most convenient toilet is found on the right side of the roadway as you enter the port area.
 It is located on the ground floor level of the Coastal gateway building